-Institute of Mental Health (IMH) in Colombo, Sri Lanka, Founder, Educator and Psychologist Dr. Romesh Jayasinghe was recently elected as a Fellow of the Royal Society of Medicine (RSM) in the United Kingdom.
+Institute of Mental Health (IMH) in Colombo, Sri Lanka, Founder, Educator and Counselling Psychologist Dr. Sir Romesh Jayasinghe FRSM(UK) was recently elected as a Fellow of the Royal Society of Medicine (RSM) in the United Kingdom.

 Scientists are elected to the Royal Society of Medicine following nomination and committee review.
 An elite group of physicians or scientists are elected annually to fellowship.
 Elected fellows of the Royal Society of Medicine correspond to members of the Institute of Medicine in the U.S.; famous former fellows include Charles Darwin, Louis Pasteur, Edward Jenner, and Sigmund Freud.